 But like many other Web3 projects, Findora kept heads-down building.

-Findora is set up for a year of explosive growth, especially as public attention turns toward ZK-technology and privacy.
-The Findora Grants program will relaunch at the beginning of the year.
+Findora is set up for a year of explosive growth, especially as public attention turns toward zk technology.
 New leaders and executives are paving the way for partnerships.
 The validator community has taken off, and over 1 billion $FRA tokens have been staked.

 Despite its challenges, 2022 was full of accomplishments and lessons for much of the cryptoverse.
-Looking back, the industry also catches a glimpse of where it needs to head moving forward – a greater focus on decentralization and transparency, the need for ZK-privacy as well as permissioned auditability.
+Looking back, the industry also catches a glimpse of where it needs to head moving forward – a greater focus on decentralization and transparency, the need for zk and confidentiality as well as permissioned auditability.
 Thanks to its engineering progress, Findora is poised to capitalize on these macro-trends.